DHARMIKT1/Shell-Program/README.md

 3. **right_aligned_pattern.sh**: A script to print a right-aligned pattern of asterisks.

 ## License
-This repository is licensed under the MIT License.
-See the LICENSE file for more information.
+This repository is licensed under the Unlicense.
+See the UNLICENSE file for more information.